jaredfolkins/terraform-loading-bar/README.md

 ### Using with Let'em Cook!
 (LEMC)

 You can integrate the progress bar with [Let'em Cook!
 (LEMC)](https://github.com/jaredfolkins/letemcook) to stream the UI to the browser.
-Here's an example that shows how to wrap the progress bar output with LEMC's UI streaming verbs:
+Here's an example that shows how to use the ProgressHandler to stream the progress bar output with LEMC's UI streaming verbs:

 ```go
 package main